|

 The Squadron moved to Warmwell, Dorset in July 1940, at

-August Pilot Officer Marrs claimed his first victory in
+the start of the Battle of Britain and on 13 August Pilot Officer Marrs claimed his first victory in

-the air when he ‘destroyed’ a Messerschmitt Me110.
+the air when he "destroyed" a Messerschmitt Me110.

-Attacking Junkers Ju88’s on 17th September,
+Attacking Junkers Ju88s on 17 September,

 his Spitfire was hit by return fire and he had to make a